-Strategy #1: Creating a True Technology Ecosystem
+Strategy #1: Building a Technology Ecosystem that’s Your Year-Round Partner

 Document Management and Processing